8 Fundamentals of Commercial Property Investing for Beginners

 CAP Rate

 The CAP rate is your NOI expressed as a percentage compared to what you paid for the commercial investment property.
-You can think of it as the ROI generated before the debt service is taken out.
+Think of it as the ROI generated before the debt service is taken out.

 The COC is your ROI after you have taken out the debt service.
-It is important to note that COC is not calculated on purchase price, but rather the down payment when you purchased the commercial investment property.
+It is important to note that the COC is not calculated based on the purchase price but rather the down payment you made when you purchased the commercial investment property.

 Internal Rate of Return (IRR)